metallicats/arrstack/README.md

 This utilizes NZBDav to chache and stream the files without downloading the full file.
 Very usefull if you have limited storage.
 Specially now that storage is very expensive.

+Sonarr and Radarr are optinal but I included them just in case I need to download.

 Clone the whole repo to your cloud instance and run setup.sh